-RH-1 AND RH-1(D) ZONING: SINGLE-FAMILY RESIDENCES RH-2 ZONING: UP TO TWO UNITS DENSER RESIDENTIAL & MIXED-USE/NEIGHBORHOOD COMMERCIAL ZONING: THREE OR MORE UNITS You can find your zoning using the San Francisco Property Information Map on the Planning Department's website by entering your street address or Assessor's Parcel Number.
+RH-1 AND RH-1(D) ZONING: SINGLE-FAMILY RESIDENCES RH-2 ZONING: UP TO TWO UNITS DENSER RESIDENTIAL & MIXED-USE/NEIGHBORHOOD COMMERCIAL ZONING: THREE OR MORE UNITS your street address or Assessor's Parcel Number.
 You can find more information about zoning on the "Permit How-To Guides" page on the Planning Department's website, or by calling, emailing or stopping in person at the Planning Information Center.
+How Many ADUs Can I Add to my Property?

+Building and other Code requirements must be addressed.

+- If the existing lot contains four or less dwelling units, one ADU is permitted; - If the existing lot contains five or more dwelling units, an unlimited number of ADUs is permitted; - If a building on the lot is undergoing mandatory or voluntary seismic (AB-094), an unlimited number of ADUs is permitted; - If utilizing the "No Waiver" program (Section 207(c)(6) of the Planning Code) one ADU is permitted.
 Parking Requirements While the Planning Code requires one parking space per residential unit in most neighborhoods, Section 150(c) states that additional parking is only required for renovations that increase the overall required parking count by two or more spaces.
-Adding a single ADU would not require an additional parking space anywhere in the City.
+Adding a single ADU would most likely not require an additional parking space anywhere in the City.
+In the Bernal Heights Special Use District, the calculation of parking is based on the overall square footage of additions.
 Sections 150(e) and 161 allow for the reduction of car parking spaces on site if they are replaced with Class 1 bicycle spaces (indoor, secure and sheltered).
 You may be required to add bicycle parking for the ADU as well.
+In either of these scenarios, the Zoning Administrator has the discretion to grant administrative exceptions, or a waiver, to the Planning Code for these parking requirements.

 Bicycle Parking In addition to regulating vehicle parking, the Planning Code outlines requirements for providing secure locations to store bicycles.
-Adding a unit to a lot where off-street car parking exists will trigger the requirement for a new Class 1 bike space.
-In designing an ADU, plan for a space 2' wide and 6' long in an area that is protected from the weather.
+Adding a unit to a lot where off-street car parking exists will require the addition of bicycle parking on a one-to-one ratio with the off-street car parking spaces.
+In designing an ADU, plan for a space 2' wide and 6' long in an area that is secured and protected from the weather.
 Identify this location on the plans you submit for permit review.
-Reference SF Planning Code Section 155, and Zoning Administration Bulletin No. 9.

-Setbacks and Open Space

-Setbacks determine how closely structures may be built to a property line.
+Reference SF Planning Code Section 155.1-155.2, and Zoning Administrator Bulletin No. 9 for more detailed information on calculating required bicycle parking.
+Some dimensional requirements of accessing bicycle parking spaces and the method of parking can now be waived at the discretion of the Zoning Administrator through the ADU program.
+Setbacks and Open Space Setbacks determine how closely structures may be built to a property line.
 Calculating the setbacks with an addition to the rear of a house can be complicated because it can depend on the location of the rear wall of the neighboring properties.
-You can look at Sections 132, 133, 134, 136 and 261 of the San Francisco Planning Code to learn more about where you are permitted to build on your lot.
-Zoning Administrator Bulletin Number 5 (available on the Planning Department's website) is also an excellent resource for deciphering setback requirements.
-One important item to note is that in almost no case will you be allowed to build an addition or new structure in the last 25% (or 15' at minimum) of your property (for example, if your lot is 100' deep, the rear setback would be 25' from the back property line).
-The rear yard requirement can be up to 45% of the overall depth of your lot, depending on zoning.
+You can look at Sections 132, 133, 134, 136, 260 and 261 of the San Francisco Planning Code to learn more about where you are permitted to build on your lot.
+Zoning Administrator Bulletin

-DOUBLE-FRONTAGE Setback issues for properties with doublefrontages - through-lots, rear alleyways, etc. - are reviewed in Prototype E
+OPEN SPACE DIAGRAM

+Balconies and porches may count as required open space.
+The four examples in blue indicate the minimum requirements of each of the spaces.

+See Section 135 for more details on these requirements.
+Each zoning district has square footage requirements for open space.
+REAR YARD - RH-1(D), RH-1, RM-3, RM-4, etc.